What is the Specific Identification Method?

 Advantages

-- The first and most important advantage of using the Specific identification method is that it helps the business in keeping track of every item of the inventory used in the company from the time such inventory comes in the business till the time it goes out of business.
+- The first and most important advantage of using the Specific identification method is that it helps the business keep track of every item of the inventory used in the company from the time such inventory comes into the business till the time it goes out of business.

-- With the use of the specific identification, method cost is assigned the cost to every item used in the company individually.
-Whereas in the LIFO inventory and FIFO methods, the cost is assigned to the inventory by grouping them based on specified criteria.
-It ensures a high degree of accuracy in the valuation of closing stock at the end of a particular period, and in the valuation of the cost of goods sold during the period.
+- With the use of the specific identification, method cost is assigned to every item used in the company individually.
+In the LIFO inventory and FIFO methods, the cost is assigned to the inventory by grouping them based on specified criteria.
+It ensures a high degree of accuracy in the valuation of closing stock at the end of a particular period and the valuation of the cost of goods sold during the period.

 Disadvantages

-- As it tracks every item of the inventory used in the company from the time such inventory comes in the business till the time it goes out of business is kept, so it requires lots of effort and time of the person who is responsible for such tracking.
+- As it tracks every item of the inventory used in the company from the time such inventory comes into the business until the time it goes out of business is kept, it requires lots of effort and time from the person responsible for such tracking.

-- In a case where the Specific identification method is used by the companies, then under those situations, the net income of the company can be manipulated easily by the management of the company.
+- If the companies use the Specific identification method, then under those situations, the company's net income can be manipulated easily by the company's management.

-- As in the company having a vast number of transactions, it is difficult to identify the purchased products, so this method is rarely used.
+- As the company has a vast number of transactions, it is difficult to identify the purchased products, so this method is rarely used.
 It is restricted to businesses dealing with high-value items.

 Recommended Articles

-This article has been a guide to the Specific Identification Method.
-Here we discuss how to use this method along with examples, advantages, and disadvantages.
+This article has been a guide to what is Specific Identification Method.
+We explain the formula along with example and how to do, its advantages & disadvantages.
 You can learn more about finance from the following articles –